mzhadigerov/checkify/README.md

 For further fine-tuning, new data can be annotated using [SQuAD format](https://rajpurkar.github.io/SQuAD-explorer/dataset/dev-v2.0.json).
 Code for training can be found in [the original repository](https://github.com/TheAtticusProject/cuadTheAtticusProject).

 [eBrevia](https://ebrevia.com/) can be used for data annotation as stated [here](https://huggingface.co/datasets/cuad), under `Annotations` section.

+Code for prediction was taken from [this repository](https://github.com/marshmellow77/cuad-demo/blob/main/scripts/predict.py).